internetimagery/photos/README.md

 - add video phash check, if possible - would require ffmpeg static link... if this happens consider baking in ffmpeg compression functionality to replace cli args in config.

 #### Nice to have
+- Put lockfile into a folder, so any programs that take all media from a folder don't freak out over a yaml file.
-- make tagging use a web serice, with a basic website for interractive tagging
+- make tagging use a web serice, with a basic website as gui for interractive tagging
 - Test for, and create functionality for the situation where premature shutdown happens (ctrl+c / power outage)
 - manage all actions with an interface (ie file movements, renames etc)
 - track those actions and allow an undo system to exist